 How can we help you in dissolving the business?

 At IncParadise, we will complete the dissolution paperwork and deal with the Secretary of State directly.
 Our professional team has the required experience in filing the dissolutions for companies of all shapes and sizes.
-Firstly, we will research your filing and identify what it will cost.
-Also, we will prepare the documents and get them to you for signature (if necessary).
+First, we will research your filing and identify what it will cost.
+Also, we will prepare the documents and get them to you for signatures (if necessary).
 Once you return them to us, we will file the Dissolution with the Secretary of State.
 The State filing fee is $100 + $89 for us to do the paperwork and filing.